sketchplugins/plugin-directory/README.md

 - [Frontitude](https://www.frontitude.com), by Frontitude: One place for your UX copy, from design to production.
 - [Spelly](https://spelly.io), by Spelly Team: Spell checker by Spelly with auto-scanner, suggestions, and other powerful features
 - [Hs Plugin](https://github.com/Weibotaoa/Weibotaoa), by 韦博韬: sketch插件
-- [Nudge, Push, Shove.](http://www.nudgepushshove.com), by Michael Fouquet: Change the big and small nudge settings right within Sketch.
-Plus, get access to an even bigger nudge setting.
-- [Abstract](https://abstract.com), by Abstract: Abstract lets you manage, version, and document your designs in one place
-- [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)